specklesystems/speckle-docs/user/unreal.md

 ::: tip

- Unreal has integration with [Quixel](https://quixel.com/), a library of high-quality materials and assets that are free to use inside of Unreal Engine.
+ Unreal has integration with [Quixel](https://quixel.com/)'s Megascans, a library of high-quality materials and assets that are free to use inside of Unreal Engine.

 :::